136″ WHEELBASE, HIGH ROOF

 Unless you are planning on doing a lot of remote backcountry travel, AWD is not a necessity for getting off the beaten path.
 Front wheel drive works great on dirt and gravel forest service roads and on snow-packed roads to our favorite ski spots.
 Rear wheel drive can perform well if you have a lot of weight in the back of your van, but unless you’ve packed your garage with heavy toys, keep in mind that our conversion is pretty light compared to many custom builds.

 If you are looking to get out on the road in a new van soon, the Promaster or a rear wheel drive Transit are your best options.
 Ford recently released the AWD Transit, and it is nearly impossible to find one right now.
 We don’t anticipate seeing the supply of Transits catching up with demand for quite some time.
 Wheelbase – Our conversions are compatible with different wheelbases:

 The shorter wheelbase options offer a more nimble driving experience in the city.
 The longer wheelbase options offer more room for living space and storage for toys like bikes and kayaks.

 You’ve decided on the best van for your needs, now where do you get it?
 If you want to find a used van, check out private party sales through the usual channels or see if you can find any through a dealership.
-Once you place your order for your conversion on our website, we’ll be in touch to schedule your installation date.
+Once you place an order for your conversion, we’ll be in touch to schedule your installation date.